ailouislu/ailouislu/README.md

 ### Hi there 👋

-**Louis Augustine/LouisAugustine** is a ✨ _special_ ✨ Full stack developer who is finding a job in Wellington New Zealand now.
+**Louis Augustine** is a ✨ _special_ ✨ Full stack developer who is finding a job in Wellington New Zealand now.

 Here are some ideas to get you started: